Arizona Court Records

 How Can I Find a Lost Traffic Ticket in Arizona?

 Local law enforcement and courts manage traffic tickets.
-Persons who want to find misplaced tickets may contact the local law enforcement agency or jurisdictional court where the ticket was issued.
+Persons seeking to find misplaced tickets may contact the local law enforcement agency or jurisdictional court where the ticket was issued.
 However, the court may require information such as ticket/citation number, the violation cited on the ticket, the offender’s names as they appear on the ticket, or the fine amount.

 Alternatively, requesting parties may find traffic ticket information online using the Arizona Public Access to Court Information portal.
 However, not all courts are accessible through the portal.
 The website lists unavailable courts and alternative methods of record search.